 For this group of people, easier requirements for citizenship apply.
 Only basic German language skills and basic knowledge of the legal and social order and the prevailing living standards in Germany are necessary.

-For further information, visit the website of the Central Service Agency of the Federal Government at: Webseite des Bundesverwaltungsamtes.
+For further information, visit the website of the Central Service Agency of the Federal Government at: Webseite des Bundesverwaltungsamtes, where you find the application and additional forms at the following link.

 If you have any questions, please contact the German foreign mission responsible for your district.